-The mission of HGSLI is to facilitate leadership development through experience-based education, unique shared experiences, and the forging of authentic bonds with graduate students across the different Harvard graduate schools.
+The mission of HGSLI is to facilitate peer-led leadership development through experience-based education, unique shared experiences, and the forging of authentic bonds with graduate students across the different Harvard graduate schools.
 This mission is largely based on the practices and fundamentals of the Young Presidents’ Organization (YPO), a global network of young chief executives that has approximately 21,000 members across 125 countries.
 YPO was founded on the basis that young, successful individuals face a unique set of challenges and experiences.
 Similarly, graduate students face particular obstacles that necessitate a type of leadership development specific to those unique experiences.

 HGSLI is comprised of two main components: